 Misaeng: Incomplete Life

 This would have been #1 as it deals solely with the Korean work culture.
 However, coming in second is not too bad.
+This is one of the most underrated Korean dramas of all time.
 Those that are interested in working at a traditional Korean company will learn a lot from watching Korean office dramas like Misaeng.
 The story centers on a child GO prodigy who failed at becoming a professional GO player.
 He begins working at a trading company as an intern.
 The whole drama focuses on his struggles and successes working at his new company.

 Strong Woman Do Bong Soon